Metrobus (South East England): Fleet

+As of February 2026, the Metrobus fleet consists of 287 buses.

 Incidents

 In March 2003, two Metrobus vehicles were involved in a fatal accident at Crawley bus station.
 A bus crashed into the back of another bus and mounted the kerb where passengers were waiting.
 As a result of the impact, one woman was killed and five others injured.
 Metrobus described themselves as "devastated" by the accident, and said it was their "first major incident".

 On 8 January 2011, one of Metrobus' vehicles was hijacked while in service in Merstham.
 The bus was empty having just dropped off the last passengers, and the bus driver managed to escape unharmed, along with the cash box the hijackers had tried to steal.
 The hijacked bus was then driven through the area, striking a number of parked cars and signs, before being reversed into another Metrobus vehicle which was in service with passengers.
 There were no injuries, but the road was closed for a number of hours while the police investigated.
 Two men, aged 23 and 25, were arrested.
 One was released on bail and the other was charged with seven separate offences.

-On 13 August 2022, vehicle number 6559 burst to flames after a collision on the A24 in Ashington just north of Worthing while on route 23.
+On 13 August 2022, a Metrobus single-deck Scania OmniCity caught fire after a collision on the A24 in Ashington just north of Worthing while on route 23.
 Two people were taken to hospital and the vehicle was scrapped shortly after.